CLINICAL PILATES PROGRAMME (Levels 1 – 3)

 - Endurance whilst addressing correct and safe Pilates techniques

-LEVEL 3 – UP TO 15 SESSIONS
+LEVEL 3 – UP TO 15 SESSIONS/CLASSES

 This package is for those who would like to continue using clinical Pilates as a component of their fitness schedule or someone who requires more extensive rehabilitation.
 Recommended for higher level athletes, you will be assisted with mastering clinical Pilates techniques that reinforce correct bio-mechanical patterns.